-This is an easy carving joint containing only the most succulent breast and wing meat on the bone.
-These are available in weights of 3kgs to 6kgs.
+This Peach Croft Farm Bronze Turkey Crown is an easy carving joint containing only the most succulent breast and wing meat on the bone.
+These are available in weights of 3kgs to 5kgs.

 Cooking a Fresh Peach Croft Turkey Crown

 Crowns are basically a whole turkey with the legs and part of the backbone removed to give you a joint of white breast meat on the bone.
 It’s quicker to cook and suits smaller families.
 Treat a crown exactly as you would a whole turkey.

 Remove the turkey crown from the fridge, leave it to stand for 2 hours before cooking.

 As soon as possible, after you’ve collected your turkey crown or it has been delivered, remove all packaging and store in a refrigerator.
 The giblets will come to you vacuumed packed and they should also be stored in the refrigerator.
 Cook the turkey crown on or before the use by date shown on the label.

 We advise not to stuff the cavity as this will hinder the proper cooking of the turkey but you may choose to put an apple or peeled onion inside.